 - Shared and Open Source

-Well Facebook will not be the Metaverse, it is supposed to build one of the Metaverse.
+Well Facebook will not be the Metaverse, it is supposed to build one.
 There could be dozens of Metaverse in the future.
-Currently, there are already some pre-Metaverse platforms like second life, sand box, etc. Even companies like Microsoft and Google might build their own version of Metaverse.
+Currently, there are already some pre-Metaverse platforms like second life, sand box, etc. Even companies like Microsoft and Google might build their own version.

 A gaming company could build a flight simulator inside the Metaverse.
 Users can enter a flight simulator by paying in some form of digital currency.
 The user can then exit it and go virtual skiing.